-As a young-museum professional, I only have had two paid jobs at museums, my first one as a part-time guide at Thomas Jefferson’s Monticello.
+As an emerging museum professional, I only have had two paid jobs at museums.
+My first one as a part-time guide at Thomas Jefferson’s Monticello where I received exemplary training in historical interpretation.
 Since August 2017, I have been the full-time Research Coordinator at the Frontier Culture Museum of Virginia, an institution devoted to the procurement, care, study, and display of American frontier culture.
-The Museum was founded by the American Frontier Culture Foundation, modeled to be an American equivalent to the Ulster American Folk Park in Northern Ireland.
-Henry Glassie wrote the original proposal for the Museum and it opened its doors to the public in 1988.
+This outdoor, living-history museum has eleven original or recreated exhibits which either show the origins or formation of frontier culture.
+Annually, we welcome about 80,000 visitors, almost half of them school children.

 Staunton, VA 24402 540.332.7850

 Certificate in Museum Management Student